-Courses are offered in a variety of formats to include on campus, online, 16 week, 8 week, 4 week, and 2 week sessions.
+Courses are offered in a variety of formats to include on-campus, online, 16 week, 8 week, 4 week, and 2 week sessions.
 A variety of methodologies are used.
 Maximum class size is set to 20-23 students.
 Computer equipped classrooms are used in all classes.
 Current technology is supplied as appropriate for the course and is continually upgraded to teach the most recent versions of software.
+Good replacement cycles for computers have been honored in the budget cycle.
 WiFi allows students to work throughout the campus.
 Acquired mobile devices to teach within classrooms (iPad, Android tablets, Mac minis, wireless routers, Network interface cards).
 Student Computer Center has 110 computers available from 7:30 am - 10:45 pm most days for students to use.
 Tutors are available in the Student Computer Center for all CS courses for individual assistance.
 Excellent leadership contributes to our learning environment.
 Supplemental Instructors are made available in some upper level courses.
 Center for Learning and Teaching has provided excellent training and development to contribute to the learning environment.
 The faculty are continually pursuing professional development opportunities to keep courses current.